 - Whether a Grant of Representation has been issued, or will be applied for, in another jurisdiction

 - Whether the deceased left a Will (testate) or died without a Will (intestate)

 - The value of the relevant assets

-A letter will be required from asset holders, such as banks or other financial institutions, confirming (a) that a Guernsey Grant is required and (b) the value, at the date of death, of the asset they hold.
+Once an asset holder, such as bank or other financial institution, has confirmed that a Guernsey Grant is required, the Court will require the value, at the date of death, of all Guernsey assets held by the deceased.

 Initial enquiries may be made by email or telephone.
 However, original documents must be sent to the Court by post or personal delivery.
 Scanned documents will not be accepted in lieu of original documents (although these can be sent to the Court for preliminary advice, especially for applicants not resident or represented in Guernsey; once we have assessed the documents, we can let you know what additional information we might need).

 An application can be made in one of the following ways:

 - By application in person direct to the Ecclesiastical Court